onlineaet/aet/readme.txt

 "AET" has been developed for two years.
-It is a programming language that looks like an object, is compatible with C language, has simple syntax, is flexible and extensible, like c++, ada, objc and so on in GCC platform.
+It is a Object-oriented Programming Language that is compatible with C language, has simple syntax, is flexible and extensible, like c++, ada, objc and so on in GCC platform.

 "AET" contains almost all the features of object-oriented programming languages, supports generic programming (substitution and virtualization) and syntax stage optimization.